Soft & chewy pumpkin spice oatmeal bars loaded with chocolate chips. Perfect for “on the go” on those chilly fall days.

 Perfect as quick pre-workout fuel or a wholesome mid-afternoon snack.

 Serving suggestion: warm up in the microwave for 15 seconds.
+Eat.
 Grab a napkin.
+(I was left with melty chocolate on my face and pumpkin on my fingers.)

 - 2.5 cups old-fashioned rolled oats (not instant or quick oats)